NAVIGATION

 You can also see what has changed for each version of PHP before you upgrade:

-If you find that you’re using a plugin, theme or script that isn’t compatible with the version of PHP you need, you can contact the author or a developer to help resolve the issue.
-If you need an extra hand, you can get in touch with our expert support team.
-If you’re already a WPDublin customer, you can request assistance straight from your Dashboard.
+If you find that you’re using a plugin, theme, or script that isn’t compatible with the version of PHP you need, you can contact the author or a developer to help resolve the issue.